adibirzu/mcp-oci/README.md

 ## 🌟 Overview

-MCP-OCI is a collection of specialized MCP servers that enable Large Language Models (LLMs) like Claude to interact with Oracle Cloud Infrastructure services.
+MCP-OCI is a collection of specialized MCP servers that enable Large Language Models (LLMs) to interact with Oracle Cloud Infrastructure services.
 Each server focuses on specific OCI domains, providing tools for automation, analysis, and monitoring.

 ### Key Features